luciancahil/minilearn/README.md

 |input_start|The collumn number (0-indexed) where data for PCA and TSNE start| If you want to analyze the first row to the 10th inclusive, you should set this value to 0
 |input_end|The collumn number (0-indexed) where data for PCA and TSNE ends| If you want to analyze the first row to the 10th inclusive, you should set this value to 10
 |output_index|The collumn where you store the labels, based on 0-index| If the output variable is stored in the 11th collumn, set this variable to 10 (NOT 11!!).

+## Images

+Images will all be stored in the "Images" Folder.
+Each run will generate 2 images, one for TSNE and one for PCA.
+If you run this file multiple times, new runs will overwrite the images from the old runs.